Azure/PyRIT/doc/contributing/1b_install_devcontainers.md

 ## Who Should Use DevContainers?

 ✅ **Use DevContainers if you:**
-- Use Visual Studio Code as your editor
+- Use Visual Studio Code as your editor.
+(Note that DevContainers can be used independently but our installation guide leverages VS Code since it's seamless.)
 - Want a pre-configured development environment
 - Want consistency with other contributors
 - Prefer not to manage Python environments manually